Tensor decomposition to Compress Convolutional Layers in Deep Learning

 From the results shown in sections \ref{case1} and \ref{case2}, we can conclude that the rank of CP-decomposition determines the number of parameters in the CPAC-Conv layer and further influence the model performance.
 As we discussed before, the CPAC-Conv layer serves as a feature extractor in CPAC-CNN.
 In this section, we will further illustrate how our proposed method influences the extracted features.

 We use the single-layer CPAC-CNN as the example, which consists of one CPAC-Conv layer as the feature extractor and one FC layer as the classifier.
-According to equation (\ref{4-2-3}), we will decompose the original convolutional kernel $\mathcal{K}$ into $R$ groups of small kernels $K_{r}^{S},K_{r}^{X},K_{r}^{Y},K_{r}^{N}, ( r=1,...,R)$, and then sum up the features extracted by each kernel group as the output feature map for further classification.
-To show the relationship between extracted features and kernels, we plot the overall feature map and features from each specific kernel group in Figures \ref{MNIST_Interpret} and \ref{Defect_Interpret}.
+According to equation (\ref{4-2-3}), we will decompose the original convolutional kernel $\mathcal{K}$ into $R$ groups of small kernels $K_{r}^{S},K_{r}^{X},K_{r}^{Y},K_{r}^{N}, ( r=1,...,R)$, and then sum up the features extracted by each kernel group as the output feature map for further classification. {For example, the features extracted by the $i_{th}$ kernel group is calculated by equation} (\ref{5-3-1}).